 The dilemma may not be insurmountable.
 The movement for universal design in education aims to refashion classrooms and teaching practices to encourage the participation of all students.
 To the extent that the movement is successful, it will minimize the need for “special education” (Biklen 1992; Gartner and Lipsky 2002; Lipsky and Gartner 1996).
 Law and public policy must think creatively about ways to solve this dilemma so that the stigma they seek to eliminate is not in effect reinforced.
 Success in resolving the dilemma of difference may reduce the importance of disability identity for justice.
 If disability is simply a characteristic to be taken account of in social arrangements, it could become as significant or insignificant as height or aptitude.

 The second, related risk involves privileging one identity over others.
 This is especially important for people with multiple or “intersectional” identities.
 People who are African-American and disabled, or female and disabled, or disabled and LGBT may sometimes feel a conflict between those identities.
 In one study, for example, African-American women with mobility impairments reported that they felt estranged from the disability-rights movement, partly because its leadership seemed predominantly white, and partly because some of its principal goals—to maximize independence—went against their more communal values, which emphasized family and co-dependence (Feldman and Tegart 2003).
+More generally, although there has been comparatively little discussion of the intersection between disability and race within philosophical work on disability (though see Stubblefield 2009), more discussion can be found in disability studies more generally (e.g., Bell 2011).
 Also, some have noted that mainstream feminism’s focus on independence and self-sufficiency has tended to exclude women with disabilities, who are perceived as lacking in these cardinal virtues (Crawford and Ostrove 2003; Wendell 1996).
 At the same time, disabled women are often particularly vulnerable to the injustices that motivate the feminist movement: they are frequently victims of sexual exploitation (Crawford and Ostrove 2003), encounter many obstacles to leaving dissatisfying relationships because of physical, psychological and financial dependency (Olkin 2003), and have median incomes below the poverty line and substantially lower than those of their male counterparts (Crawford and Ostrove 2003; Olkin 1999).

 It is instructive to compare how the medical and social models would address these challenges.
 The medical model suggests a disability identity that is both fragmented and negative.
 Because the medical model defines disability in terms of particular physical or mental impairments, the primary commonalities it recognizes among disabled people are strictly functional; it views the blind person and the deaf person as having very different problems.
 Although it could recognize the fact that such biomedically distinct conditions had similar social consequences—stigmatization and exclusion—it would treat those similar consequences merely as secondary effects of the two conditions.
 Even within a single impairment, a medical model encourages distinctions based on etiology.
 For example, it would distinguish blindness due to Leber’s congenital amaurosis from blindness due to retinaopathy of prematurity, focusing on genetic testing for the former and treatment for the latter, and placing less emphasis on the shared challenges of living with blindness.
-Although this narrow focus may be appropriate for the purposes of clinical intervention, it obscures the recognition of disability as a social and political problem, except insofar as it raises perennial questions about how to distribute scarce health-care resources (Barnartt, et al. 2001).
-But if the political conversation about disability is limited to debates about resource allocation, it leaves power in the hands of the able-bodied majority.
-To make matters worse, it puts disabled people in the position of competing with one another for resources, and encourages distinctions based on whether one's disability is related to lifestyle choices (HIV contracted through sexual activity vs. blood transfusions) and how “severe” one's disability is regarded (e.g., the UK tax allowance scheme described by Oliver and Zarb 1989).
-Altogether, the medical model emphasizes the ways in which people with disabilities are dependent and divided, rather than empowered and united.
+Although this narrow focus may be appropriate for the purposes of clinical intervention, it obscures the recognition of disability as a social and political problem, except insofar as it raises perennial questions about how to distribute scarce health-care resources (Barnartt et al. 2001).

-In contrast, the various social models suggest a more politically viable disability identity.
-The inclusion of people with a vast array of different impairments in U.S. and other national civil rights laws, and the creation of the U.N. convention on the rights of persons with disabilities, has helped to forge a shared disability identity.
+In contrast, the various social models were explicitly formulated to support a disability identity that could serve as the basis for claims of respect and recognition.
+The inclusion of people with a vast array of different impairments in United States and other national civil rights laws, and the creation of the United Nations convention on the rights of persons with disabilities, have helped to forge a shared disability identity.
 The emergence of disability studies as a recognized field of academic inquiry has also contributed.
-The minority group model promotes a trans-impairment identity by treating people with disabilities as a “discrete and insular minority” making claims on a hostile able-bodied majority.
+The minority group model promotes a trans-impairment identity by treating people with disabilities as a “discrete and insular minority” making claims on a generally stigmatizing able-bodied majority.
 Though the minority group model has proven extremely useful in passing anti-discrimination laws, it may do so at the expense of emphasizing the differences between people with disabilities and people without them, rather than highlighting the many ways in which identity need not be tied to the presence or absence of an impairment.
 The human variation model tempers this emphasis, and resists essentialism about disability identity, by treating the group itself as socially constructed.
 It sees the category of “the disabled” as resting on an artificial dichotomy imposed on a continuum of variation.
 The conceptualization of disability as just one source of difference, and as a difference in kind more than degree, can undercut a sense of disability as the basis for a unique and exclusive identity.

 The more the redesign of the physical and social environment is guided by a thoroughgoing human-variation model, the less dominant disability identity and identity politics may become for people with disabilities.
 A society in which disabilities lack the social and practical significance they currently have may be one in which the equality of people with disabilities can be fully recognized without having to treat disability as a salient feature of their identities.